jdvillamin/sorting-algorithms/README.md

 # Array Sorting Program

-This project contains scripts that compiles and runs a C program.
+This project contains scripts that compile and run a C program.

 ## Files